Reppie-io/reppie-lab/README.md

 Follow these steps to set up your OpenAI account and generate an API key:

-1. **Sign Up for OpenAI**: Go to the OpenAI website (https://openai.com/), click on the 'Sign Up' button.
+1. **Sign Up for OpenAI**: Go to the OpenAI website (https://openai.com/), and click on the 'Sign Up' button.
 Fill in your details and follow the prompts to create an account.
-Ignore this step if you already have a account.
+Ignore this step if you already have an account.

 2. **Create an API Key**: Once logged in, navigate to the API section by clicking on 'API' in the menu.
 In the API dashboard, click on 'Create new key'.
 Give your key a name and select the appropriate access and permissions.